 Crumbl Copycat Blueberry Muffin Cookies (Soft & Buttery)

-If you love the top part of a blueberry muffin (and let’s be honest, that is the best part), you are going to obsess over these Blueberry Muffin Cookies.
-Inspired by the famous Crumbl bakery treat, this recipe delivers a soft, cakey cookie loaded with fresh blueberries and swirled with jam, all crowned with a buttery, cinnamon-spiced streusel topping.
+If you love the top part of a blueberry muffin (and as a pastry chef, I can confirm it’s objectively the best part), you are going to obsess over these Blueberry Muffin Cookies.
+Inspired by the famous Crumbl bakery treat, this recipe delivers a soft, cakey cookie that I’ve meticulously tested to achieve that perfect balance between structure and tenderness.
+Each bite is loaded with fresh blueberries and delicate jam swirls, crowned with a precisely calibrated buttery, cinnamon-spiced streusel topping.

-As seen in the photos, these aren’t your typical flat, chewy cookies.
-They are thick, tender, and pillowy, mimicking that distinct “muffin top” texture.
-The burst of fresh fruit and the crunch of the crumble topping make every bite taste exactly like a cozy Sunday morning breakfast, but in cookie form.
+These aren’t your typical flat, chewy cookies.
+Through careful manipulation of ingredients and technique, I’ve created thick, tender, and pillowy treats that perfectly capture that distinct “muffin top” texture.
+The burst of fresh fruit and the architectural crunch of the crumble topping transform each bite into a sophisticated interplay of textures and flavors.

 Secrets to the Perfect Blueberry Muffin Cookies